jundalisay/sp/content/en/research/sarkar/history/chapter-5b.md

 To the west of this kingdom was Ranchi, to the east Manbhum.
 The entire area within this boundary was known as Varahabhum and its capital was Varahbajar.
 Purulia, Chandil, Muri, Deogarh, Patamda, Arsa and Nimdi were included in Varahabhum rajya.

 The original population of Bengal consisted of people with titles like Mahato, Kurmi-mahato, Mahiaya, Sadgope, Rajvanshi and Chakma.
 The titles Garain which was derived from Garh- Kiirti, was also prevalent in the original population.
 The Gara- ins adopted Jainism as their religion.
 Other tribes like the Kheria-Munda, Singh munda, Khangar munda, Cussia munda, Kusmete munda also existed in Bengal.
-The fathers of poeple with these titles were Bengalis while the mothers belong to the Munda
+The fathers of poeple with these titles were Bengalis while the mothers belong to the Munda community

 <!-- 119 -->

-community

 Culturally they were tribes but their language was Rach station is somposed of five river-valleys which flo- word sing the Bucanarekha, Kansavati, Dulang.
 Ajaya, Ku- mart and Hamday is Jainism was influential in the Damo- dar and As the valley civilizations.

 Tirthankar Mahavir Arthur cams to Raih shom years ago and his gospels were accepted by the past the Western side of Rarh, Jainism was more Influenital than Huddhism, while on the eastern side of Rarh, Buddhing way mais infusatiat Jainism had little influence in centrat Bengal white Buddhism was dominant.
 In east Bengal after the Palety sams to power, Hindu kings were the domi- want us and transguace Mahayani Buddhists gave up that the aged Hinduism.
 However, the Mahayani Borated as low aste Hindus by the Hindu commu- ay and the Fathan period, they embraced Islam.

 In Chipple kept their faith in Hinayani Buddh- fum, and did not flam At present these Bengal:-spea Kinept the die Harus which is derived from Batuka, which mint great in Awam.
 Barua is a title used by teh

 The nut of Mahaprabhu Castanya Deva was very great in Back Maps propagated Vaesnavism during the middle of the Parka rate the charm of his personality and the great that the entire Jain belt Vas'naviam.

-In Bengal and Orissa, All the propham Mahaprabhuites and they used Kant'hii And beim tantumquently Jainism merged into Vacs'- navim Rack 1 tay the land of Shaevism, and Jainism had to somers with the Shiva cult and Shiva was accepted by faint this things and Gaurii plitha are evidence of Jain his A Tara Bhivating was worshipped by follow- ers of faint Augh Mahaprabhu's influence on the people was profound and they accepted Varanavism, Shiva remained. the de than adoration the Shiva temple, at Jayada still attracts the decation and duration of the local people.
+In Bengal and Orissa,

+All the propham Mahaprabhuites and they used Kant'hii And beim tantumquently Jainism merged into Vacs'- navim Rack 1 tay the land of Shaevism, and Jainism had to somers with the Shiva cult and Shiva was accepted by faint this things and Gaurii plitha are evidence of Jain his A Tara Bhivating was worshipped by follow- ers of faint Augh Mahaprabhu's influence on the people was profound and they accepted Varanavism, Shiva remained. the de than adoration the Shiva temple, at Jayada still attracts the decation and duration of the local people.
-Folhas form the majority of the Muslims in Rarh; but tarains, who came from Garha-

 <!-- 120 -->

-kir'ti, are also treated as low caste people.
+Folhas form the majority of the Muslims in Rarh; but tarains, who came from Garha-kir'ti, are also treated as low caste people.

 Water touched by them is not used by higher castes.
 Garh means place of famous learning, while Garhakiirti means a person who looked after Garh.

 After the decay of Jainism, Hindus began to look down on Garains.
 Julahas who had previously been Buddhist or Jains also met the same fate.
 The socio-religious dogma and discrimination caused by such caste sentiments has a divis sive impact on Indian society.

 The influence of Maha'prabhu was very great in Tripura: A clan from Burma came to Tripura a little before Pathan rule commenced.

 The Pathan king Mu-chang-fa embraced Vaeshnavism, and became known as Viir Bikram Bhahadur Under Maha'prabhu's influence, the Digamvar Jains of Rarh alsa embraced Gauriiya Vaeshnavism.
 Although Jain influence was dominant in Midnapore after Maha'prabhu visitd the region the entire area came under the inflence of Vaeshnavism.